mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

    - HTTP Status code 200 indicates a success.
    - HTTP Status code 400 indicates a failure due to validation.
    - HTTP Status code 401 indicates an unauthorized resource access.
+   - HTTP Status code 403 indicates a failure due to an invalid challenge
    - HTTP Status code 404 indicates the domain does not exist.
    - HTTP Status code 412 indicates the parent does not have a DS RRset
    - HTTP Status code 429 indicates the client has been rate-limited.
    - HTTP Status code 500 indicates a failure due to unforeseeable reasons.

+Upon receipt of a 403 response the child operator SHOULD issue a POST for the "token" resource to fetch a challenge token to insert into the zone.

 #### Modifying DS Records
 ##### Request